googleapis/google-cloud-ruby/README.md

 SDK credentials can also be discovered automatically, but this is only recommended during development.

-General instructions, environment variables, and configuration options are covered in the general [Authentication guide](./google-cloud/AUTHENTICATION.md) for the `google-cloud` umbrella package.
 Specific instructions and environment variables for each individual service are linked from the README documents listed below for each service.

-The preview examples below demonstrate how to provide the **Project ID** and **Credentials JSON file path** directly in code.

 ### Cloud Asset API